oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd02-0wip.md

 iteration 5) prior to submitting for Committee Specification.}

 # 5 Conformance
-OpenC2 is a command and control language that converges (i.e. common ‘point of understanding’) on a common syntax, and lexicon.
-OpenC2 does not have a dependency on a particular programming language, computing platform, transport protocol etc..
-Conformant implementations of OpenC2:
+OpenC2 is a command and control language that converges (i.e., common ‘point of understanding’) on a common syntax, and lexicon.
+OpenC2 does not have a dependency on a particular programming language, computing platform, transport protocol, etc. Conformant implementations of OpenC2:

  * MUST support OpenC2 commands and responses as defined in this document.
  * MUST implement the actions designated as mandatory in this document.
  * MUST implement the targets designated as mandatory in this document.
  * MAY implement optional targets defined in this document
- * MAY implement actuator specifiers, actuator options, target specifiers and/or target options as specified in one or more actuator profiles.
+* MAY implement actuator specifiers, actuator options, target specifiers and/or target options as specified in one or more Actuator Profiles.
  * MUST implement JSON serialization of the commands and responses that are consistent with the syntax defined in this document.
  * {Editor's Note - TBSL - More conformance text will be included in a future iteration (probably iteration 5) prior to submitting for Committee Specification.}